-The Contractor shall ensure compliance with all Contract requirements described in Exhibit A Statement of Work of this Contract.
-Failure to comply with or submit timely and complete materials related to the

-Contract requirements may result in withheld or delayed payments.
-DCYF may work with the Contractor to develop a customized monitoring plan.
+The Contractor shall ensure all compliance with all Contract requirements described in Exhibit A Statement of Work of this Contract.
+Failure to comply with or submit timely and complete materials related to the Contract requirements may result in withheld or delayed payments.
 DCYF will monitor Contractor compliance with Contract requirements, model standing, implementation progress, enrollment performance and financial activity through review of the following: